Rally for Congolese Democracy–Goma

 The Congolese Rally for Democracy–Goma (Rassemblement Congolais pour la Démocratie-Goma, known as RCD-Goma) was a faction of the Congolese Rally for Democracy, a rebel movement based in Goma, Democratic Republic of the Congo (DRC) during the Second Congo War (1998–2003).
-After the war, some members of the group continued sporadic fighting in North Kivu.
+After the war, some members of the group continued sporadic fighting in North Kivu as the Congolese National Army (ANC).
 The movement also entered mainstream politics, participating in democratic elections with little success.